mdcallag/mdcallag.github.io/ibench-results.md

 * csps - context switch /second per vmstat
 * cpups - CPU utilization, the sum of the us and sy columns per vmstat
 * cspq - context switches /insert computed from csps/ips.
 Pretend this is named cpupi.
-* cpupq - CPU/insert computed from (cpups/ips)*1M.
+* cpupq - CPU microseconds /insert.
 Pretend this is named cpupi.
-  cpupq is multiplied by 1,000,000 so I can display the value as an integer.
-When this value is 2X larger for DBMS A than for DBMS B, then DBMS A uses 2X more CPU/insert.
-This value can only be compared for tests on servers with the same number of CPUs, because it is based on utilization (vmstat sy and us) not on CPU seconds.
+* ccpupq - client CPU microseconds /insert.
+Similar to cpupq but only counts the CPU consumed by the benchmark client
 * dbgb - database size in GB
 * vsz, rss - VSZ and RSS in GB for database process, measured via *ps aux*
 * maxop - max response time for an insert in milliseconds